 The House Of Tudor

-Margaret Beaufort, a key figure in the Wars of the Roses, was the mother of Henry VII was the daughter of John Beaufort, 1st Duke of Somerset and Margaret Beauchamp, and was born at Bletsoe Castle in Bedfordshire on 31 May, 1443.
+Margaret Beaufort, a key figure in the Wars of the Roses, was the mother of Henry VII and the daughter of John Beaufort, 1st Duke of Somerset and Margaret Beauchamp of Bletsoe.
+She was born at Bletsoe Castle in Bedfordshire on 31 May, 1443.

 Margaret's mother, Margaret Beauchamp of Bletsoe (circa 1410 - 1482) was the daughter of Sir John Beauchamp, de jure 3rd Baron Beauchamp of Bletsoe, and his second wife, Edith Stourton.